In part one I made a Python-based library for creating and manipulating finite state machines in Python, using fsm.py and fsmops.py.

 Parentheses are used to alternate between multiple possibilities e.g. (a|bc) only.
 The use of parentheses to identify specific groups of characters does not alter the content of the regular language which a regex describes; it only takes effect in an actual match operation, which the program doesn't perform.

-A simple example to show how placing parentheses afterwards would be impossible:
+The simplest example of how placing parentheses afterwards would be impossible:

 Don't use the greedy operators *?, +?, ??, {m,n}?.